platypusrex/next-plugin-svgr/README.md

 * A svgr.config.js file that exports an object.
 * A "svgr" key in your package.json file.

+**note:** The plugin will automatically detect your config file so you shouldn't have to include the `configFile` property in `svgrOptions`.
+The option to specify exists and can be accomplished following the example below.

 ```js
 // .svgrrc.js
 module.exports = {